 As previously stated, the backups are encrypted.
 Therefore, you need a passcode which the encryption is derived from.
 Without the password, I can see what website I have a token for, but I can't see the token itself.
 Additionally, you can limit which devices have access to your token.

-For maximum security, after setting up your new phone, you should turn off "multi-device," which allows tokens to sync across devices.
+For maximum security, after setting up your new phone, you should turn off "multi-device," which allows the tokens to sync across devices.
 With this is turned off, even if someone uses the other methods to access your account, they won't be able to receive the token.
 Additionally, even with multi-device disabled, you can still access your database on multiple devices such as a tablet or computer.
-And when you want to remove access to your software-based tokens from these secondary devices, simply select the device underneath "Allow multi device" and choose "remove device."
+And when you want to remove access to your software-based tokens from these secondary devices, simply select the device underneath "Allow multi-device" and choose "remove device."
 This button will prevent that device from updating the database to the correct tokens, blocking access to your protected account.

 Authy also takes your security into consideration.
-Regardless of how well 2FA apps improve your account security, if they themselves can easily be bested, then the security improvement is minimal.
+Regardless of how well 2FA apps improve your account security, if the app can easily be bested, then the security improvement is minimal.
 With Authy, you are protected against phishing, malware, brute-force password guessing, and man-in-the-middle attacks.

 The only major complaint I have for Authy is how devices are labeled.
 When sharing your database with multiple devices, Android phones are listed as just "Android," making it impossible to discern which one is which.
 However, iPhones and PCs are easily labeled based on their assigned names.
 On the plus side, tokens are labeled wonderfully with an automatic icon finder that can also be manually triggered when an icon changes.

-Authy is easily one of the best two-factor authentication apps available on both operating systems.
+Authy is one of the best two-factor authentication apps available on both operating systems.
 The interface is easy to use, and you can transfer your tokens securely.
 You can even change the layout of the main page for easier navigation.
-2FA is important, and for mobile users, there isn't any app offering a better experience.
+While it didn't come in first place, it wasn't far behind either.